Swati27/netflix-GPT/netflix-gpt-swati/README.md

 - BugFix: Sign up user display name and profile picture update
 - BugFix: If the user is not signed in redirect /browse to login page and vice-versa
 - Unsubscribe to onAuthStateChanged API after component unmounts
+- Register for TMDB API and create an App over there and get access token
+- get Data from from TMDB now playing movie list API

 # Features
 - Login/Sign Up